martymcflywa/ecu/year_1/sem_2/CSP2348_data_structures/module_04/lab_array_sorting_algorithms_and_analysis.md

 1. Run this program to observe the sorting process using pre-coded data
 2. Explain the executed results according to the principles of the merge and quick sort algorithms
 3. Modify the code to test different data sets

+### Answer

+#### Merge sort

+Splits array in halves recursively, until each array only contains one element.
+These arrays are then merge sorted until the original sorted array is rebuilt.

+#### Quick sort

+The final element is chosen as the pivot, and then all other elements in the array is compared to the pivot.
+If element < pivot, that element is placed to the left of the pivot.
+If element > pivot, that element is placed to the right of the pivot.

 ## Task 5